john0248/Pewlett-Hackard-Analysis/README.md

 ![](Data/retiring_titles.png)

 We can see from the snapshot HP's 2 largest retiring titles are Senior Engineer and Senior Staff.
 These two titles alone account for more than 50,000+ people.
 This leads us to the next big question.
 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-I have placed the count of the mentoring elibable employess titles below.
+I have placed the count of the mentorship titles below.

 ![](Data/mentorship_count.png)

-We have far fewer numbers of employees that meet this narrowed criteria range.
+We have far fewer numbers of employees that meet this narrowed criteria range for mentors.
 Is this enough for a mentoring program?
-Maybe this is a good start for the mentoring program.
+The answer is most likely not.
+The mentoring list is a start, but we may need to open the criteria for the program more.
+Here are a few observations:
+1. We have NO mentoring Managers in this list.
+2. The ratio of mentors to potential positions needing to be filled is high.
+3. We need an understanding if all positions and titles retiring will need to be replaced and at what rate per year that might happen.
+4. Maybe expand mentoring eligibility by title and not just age?